 “No, it’s not.”

-Eight minutes later, after Maxwell had eaten his lunch, except for his cookie, he silently watched Billy stick his finger in the pudding and pull out a glob.
+Eight minutes later, after Maxwell had eaten his lunch, except for his cookie, he silently watched Billy stick his finger into the pudding and pull out a glob.
 He stuck his finger in his mouth and moaned appreciatively.

 “Pudding is sooooo delicious,” Billy said, sucking the vanilla goo off of his finger.